 The ACT science section does not test science knowledge but critical reading of science passages, so science knowledge is essentially useless for its section.

 The ACT has trigonometry, whereas the SAT lacks it.
-The ACT, which takes 3 hours and 25 minutes to complete, is shorter in duration than the SAT, which is 3 hours and 45 minutes on average.
+The ACT and SAT take approximately the same amount of time to complete, so there’s no benefit to taking one or the other.
 Preparation is minimally required if you move from doing the SAT to the ACT.